hpi-xnor/fvbitcore/README.md

 model flops and size.

 This tool can be used together with [bitorch](https://github.com/hpi-xnor/bitorch) to create and evaluate quantized deep learning models.
+The documentation may not yet be up to date yet.

 # fvcore